telerik/blazor-docs/components/grid/templates/column-header.md

 Bound columns render the name of the field or their `Title` in their header.
 Through the `HeaderTemplate`, you can define custom content there instead of the title text.

->tip If you only want to center and wrap the column header text, you can achieve that with some custom CSS as shown in [this knowledge base article]({%slug grid-kb-center-column-header-content%}).
+>tip If you only want to center or wrap and center the column header text, you can achieve that with some custom CSS.
+You can try one of the following approaches depending on the desired result - [Center Grid Column Header content]({%slug grid-kb-center-column-header-content%}) or [Wrap and center the Grid column header text]({%slug grid-kb-wrap-and-center-column-header-text%}).

 >caption Sample Header Template